mediapills/cloud-custodian/docs/source/gcp/examples/kms-cryptokey-version.rst

 Custodian can audit and notify if a Version for a KMS Cryptographic Key has been destroyed.

-Details about all available Key Management System resources are available at the :ref:`gcp_kms` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml